 What is scleral buckling?

-a small device, a scleral buckle, to hold your retina in place.
+to hold your retina in place.

 Why might I need scleral buckling?

 Certain factors make it more likely that you will have a retinal detachment.
 These

 Most of the time, the retinal detachment happens suddenly on its own.
 But in rare

 cases, an eye injury can cause it as well.